Long-range acoustic device: New Zealand

 During the dispersion of New Zealand's parliament protest in March 2022, LRAD were used by New Zealand police against the protesters.
 A document released under the Official Information Act (OIA), revealed two long range acoustic devices (LRADs) were deployed at the Parliament protest on March 2.

 Poland

 LRAD was present, but not used because of current legal regulations during protests in Poland, including Million Marijuana March 2011 and Marsz Niepodległości (National Independence Day March) 2011 and 2012.
 Lacking a way to utilize the LRADs purchased to their full potential sparked an investigation suspecting corruption behind their acquisition.
 National Police Headquarters spokesman Mariusz Sokolowski defended the purchase of LRAD.
 He also stressed that the police decided to make this investment because, "We needed good sound reinforcement equipment.
 With numerous demonstrations and gatherings, police need a public address system that allows you to reach thousands of people."

-Municipal police in Gdańsk, Poznań, Kołobrzeg and other cities in Poland are using LRAD systems to deliver COVID-19 notifications.
+Municipal police in Gdańsk, Poznań, Kołobrzeg and other cities in Poland used LRAD systems to deliver COVID-19 notifications.

+Serbia

+In December 2022 N1 reported that the Ministry of Internal Affairs acquired LRAD systems.
+The Ministry of Internal Affairs did not confirm or deny the report.

+Opposition officials and Serbian rights groups stated that a military-grade sonic weapon was used during peaceful Serbian anti-corruption protests on March 15, 2025.
+Serbian police and the defense ministry denied that the weapon was used, as did president Aleksandar Vučić, who called it a "wicked lie" aimed at destroying Serbia.